 goal of freedom – Paul

-in this same chapter writes about the fruits of the Holy Spirit.
+in this same chapter wrote about the fruits of the Holy Spirit.
 The Holy

 Spirit is ultimately responsible for the fruit we bear through faith in Jesus

 Christ who dwells in us.
-It is a beautiful gospel that Paul has given us; what
+It is a beautiful gospel that Paul has described; what

 is more, he received acceptance by the other apostles, even James, the brother

-of Jesus, who wrote the book of James and made comments that seemed contrary
+of Jesus, who made comments in his epistle that seemed contrary

 to Paul.
 No other New Testament writer taught the way Paul did, strictly by

-our faith becomes pungent and human; what we need is divine works produced
+our faith becomes pungent and unpalatable; what we need is divine works produced

 KJV